Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Basic_UAN_Configuration.md

 ### COS (playbook: cos-application.yml)

-The second CFS Layer runs the following roles from the `cos-config-management` VCS repository.
-Any configuration changes needed for these roles must be made in the `cos-config-management` `group_vars` or `host_vars` subdirectories of that repository.
+The second CFS Layer runs the following roles from the `uss-config-management` VCS repository.
+Any configuration changes needed for these roles must be made in the `uss-config-management` `group_vars` or `host_vars` subdirectories of that repository.

 The following Ansible roles are run during UAN image configuration: